What the best radar detector has

 Driving carefully is the best defense against speeding tickets.
 It's also important to realize that no radar detector will report every single radar encounter.
 There are too many variables, such as terrain, angle of the gun to the car, interference from other traffic, etc. Although certain models do better than others, no radar detector will spot 100 percent of radar threats 100 percent of the time.
 If you want to be absolutely sure of never receiving a speeding ticket, the only sure defense is to not exceed the posted speed limit.

-Before you purchase a radar detector, it's important to understand the different kinds of radar used by the police.
-Police radar guns work by emitting a microwave pulse to measure the speed of a moving vehicle; radar detectors work by sending out a signal that mixes with this pulse to produce a lower, more easily detected frequency.
+What are the different kinds of speed detection radar?
+Before you purchase a radar detector, it's important to understand the different kinds of radar used to detect speeding.
+Radar guns work by emitting a microwave pulse to measure the speed of a moving vehicle; radar detectors work by sending out a signal that mixes with this pulse to produce a lower, more easily detected frequency.

-X-band radar (10.5 to 10.55 GHz) used to be the most popular gun used, but it is now all but obsolete.
+X-band radar (10.5 to 10.55 GHz) used to be the most popular type of radar gun used, but it is now all but obsolete.
 X-band is also the frequency that causes the most false alarms.
 That's because many supermarket automatic doors, garage-door openers and motion detectors run on the same frequency.
-More expensive radar detectors have a city mode that lets you downgrade or disable a detector's sensitivity to X-band, thereby cutting down on the number of false alarms from sources other than law enforcement.
+Even inexpensive radar detectors often have a city mode that lets you downgrade or disable a detector's sensitivity to X-band, thereby cutting down on the number of false alarms from sources other than law enforcement.

 The majority of radar guns operate on the K-band (24.05 to 24.25 GHz) or Ka-band (33.4 to 36 GHz) frequency.
 K-band and Ka-band guns are especially tricky because they can be turned on instantly.
-If an officer chooses your car, it's almost impossible to be warned ahead of time.
+If one is trained on your car, it's almost impossible to be warned ahead of time.
 However, good detectors can provide a warning if a radar gun is targeting vehicles ahead of yours, giving you enough time to slow down.